Reviews You Can Rely On

 Credit: Natalie Kafader

-The Jackery 2000 Plus did score extra points for its abundance of ports, including multiple USB-A and USB-C plug-ins and the inclusion of a heavy-duty 25A port.
+The Jackery 2000 Plus scored extra points for its abundance of ports, including multiple USB-A and USB-C ports, as well as the inclusion of a heavy-duty 25A port, which is helpful for charging portable refrigerators or a direct connection to the 12V system on many RVs and trailers.

 Using the 2000 Plus, we subjected it to heavy-duty appliances, often simultaneously, like when using our espresso machine and waffle maker together.